Mohammed Ziane: Personal life

 Ziane was born in Southern Andalucia, the son of an affluent Riffian merchant and a Spanish lady, and spent the first years of his life in Málaga, before settling with his father in Tangiers during the mid 1950s, where he was raised by his paternal grandmother.
 Ziane has declared that his grandfather was the cousin of Abdelkrim al-Khattabi, and stressed his belonging to the Beni Ouryaghel Rifian tribe.

 In several interviews Ziane revealed that he married several times and has had 7 male sons, in addition to adopting 8 others from his various other unions.
 One of his former wives is the daughter of Hassan II's senior advisor Ahmed Reda Guedira.

 November 2022 imprisonment

 On 23 February 2022, following a clash with Abdellatif Hammouchi, a close associate of the King Mohammed VI, and the Director of the Moroccan Police and head of the country's internal intelligence agency, DGST, he was sentenced to three years in prison on 11 charges which included defying emergency health orders for the COVID-19 pandemic, sexual harassment accusations filed by a Dubai-based performer named Najlae Faisali Najiya Faisali Abdallah, diffusing accusations against a woman because of her gender, in addition to diffusing disrespectful declarations against Abdellatif Hammouchi personally, and against Moroccan state's administration and judiciary.
 The execution of the sentence was initially stopped by appeal, but was carried out on 21 November 2022, after it was confirmed by a court of appeal, and Ziane was arrested in the office of his lawyer in Rabat by 20 men who presented themselves as police.

+In February 2024, Ziane began a hunger strike to demand his release.
+In July, he was sentenced to five years' imprisonment on charges of corruption and embezzling funds from the Moroccan Liberal Party in 2015.